If there is one thing I like to do, it is help people see the many ways they can live life better.

 4. Keep your physical spaces clear of clutter.

-When your space if cluttered it is harder to “see” what you have to do, or how you can do it.
-Clutter creates chaos and, in fact, skews your perception of time.
-It makes you feel as though you have “no time” to do even the smallest task towards your goal.
-Clear, open space opens you to life that was previously buried, under clutter.
-Let go of what doesn’t serve a purpose in your life, tidy up daily, and put things back where they belong.
-Question what comes in and be sure it has a purpose – and a home.
-That is how you stay clutter free.
+When your space is cluttered it is harder to “see” what you have to do, or how you can do it.
+Clutter creates chaos and skews your perception of time.
+It makes you feel you have “no time” to do even the smallest task towards your goal.
+Clear, open space opens you to possibilities and opportunities.
+It opens you to see all the things that make you happy and feel fulfilled.

 5. Keep your mind free of clutter and show gratitude.